 You can also batch-make videos and posts, so that you produce content in one go and upload it gradually later on.

 Performing well on social media means not just posting, but thinking about what’s coming in.
 Speak with your audience, answer their comments, invite them to make suggestions or DM you to chat.

-Engage in other communities using your brand name to make yourself known in these circles.
-You can become someone that people consider an “online friend,” and they will be far more committed to following your content.
+Engage in other influencer communities using your brand name to make yourself known in these circles.
+If you can become someone that people consider an “online friend,” and they will be far more committed to following your content.

 Build a Sense of Community